ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-2.md

     ex.start_polling()
 ```

 At this point, we have written all the necessary code for our bot.
-If everything is set up correctly, the bot should work when you run the following command in the terminal:
+If everything is set up correctly, the bot should work when you run the following command in the terminal: `python my-bot/bot.py`.

 If the bot does not function as expected, compare your code with the code [from this repository](https://github.com/Gusarich/ton-bot-example) to ensure there are no discrepancies.